Ondansetron (Zofran) in Drug & Alcohol Detox

 That’s why detox can feel flu-like.
 Nausea, vomiting, chills, sweating, body aches, and exhaustion often show up together.
 These symptoms are uncomfortable, but they are a known part of the body adjusting to the absence of substances.

-Comfort medications like ondansetron help ease specific symptoms while the body stabilizes.
+Comfort medications like ondansetron help ease specific symptoms while the body stabilizes in substance use treatment programs.

 How Ondansetron Works